omaralhami/My-Personal-Portfolio/readme.md

 ## Preview
 ![Portfolio Preview](preview/image.png)
-You can view the live version of my portfolio at: [https://omaralhami.netlify.app/](https://omaralhami.netlify.app/)
+You can view the live version of my portfolio [here](https://omaralhami.netlify.app/)

 ## Features
 - **Custom Cursor**: An interactive cursor that enhances user experience.